mtti/microservice/README.md

     });
 ```

-The `Microservice` class has three methods of interest, `use()` which we'll get to in a moment, `configure()` which adds a *configurator* and `init()` which adds an *initializer*.
+The `Microservice` class has four methods of interest:

-Configurators add things to the service's `config` object, which is intended for storing all of the service's configuration options.
-All configurators are run in the order they were added before initializers are run.
-A configurator can be
+* `init()` adds an *initializer*, a function callback which gets executed when the microservice starts.
+* `configure()` adds a *configurator*, a function which sets up configuration options used by the plugin's initializer.
+Configurators should only modify the `config` field of the service.
+They get executed before any initializers.
+* `user()` adds a *plugin*, usually an imported module containing both a configurator and an initializer.
+* `start()` starts the microservice, returning a promise.
+First, all configurators and then all initializers are executed in the order they were added.
+After they've all run, the promise is resolved.

+A configurator can be:

 * a function, in which case it will be executed and is passed the `config` object as a parameter
 * a string, which is assumed to be the path to a JSON file which will be loaded and merged into the `config` object